-Our future potential taxable income was evaluated based primarily on anticipated operating results for fiscal years 2012 through 2014.
-We determined that projecting operating results beyond 2011 involves substantial uncertainty and we discounted forecasts beyond 2011as a basis to support our deferred tax assets.
-Based upon the assessment of all available evidence, the Company released \$2,481,000 of additional valuation allowance for the year ended September 30, 2011 which was recorded as a one-time income tax benefit.
-As of September 30, 2011, the Company has a remaining valuation allowance of approximately \$6.0 million, of which \$1.2 million is short term and \$4.8 million is long-term, against its remaining deferred tax assets.
-The Company will continue to assess the assumptions used to determine the amount of our valuation allowance and may adjust the valuation allowance in future periods based on changes in assumptions of estimated future income and other factors.
-If the valuation allowance is reduced, we would record an income tax benefit in the period the valuation allowance is reduced.
-If the valuation allowance is increased, we would record additional income tax expense.
+Our future potential taxable income was evaluated based on both historical profitability as well as anticipated operating results for future years.
+Based upon the assessment of all available evidence, the Company reversed \$3,518,000 million of additional valuation allowance for the year ended September 30, 2012 which was recorded as a one-time income tax benefit.
+As of September 30, 2012, the Company's only remaining valuation allowance of approximately \$975,000 relates to state net operating loss carry forwards we do not expect to utilize.
+The Company will continue to assess the assumptions used to determine the amount of our valuation allowance and may adjust the valuation allowance in future periods based on changes in assumptions of estimated future income tax benefit in the period the valuation allowance is reduced, we would record an income tax benefit in the period additional income tax expense.

 The Company files income tax returns in the U.S. Federal jurisdiction, and various state jurisdictions.
 Based on its evaluation, the Company has concluded that it has no significant unrecognized tax benefits.
-With limited exceptions, the Company is no longer subject to U.S. federal and state income tax examinations for fiscal years ending prior to 1994.
+With limited exceptions, the Company is no longer subject to U.S. federal and state income tax examinations for fiscal years ending prior to 1998.
+We are generally subject to U.S. federal and state tax examinations for all tax years since 1998 due to our net operating loss carryforwards and the utilization of the carryforwards in years still open under statute.
 In 2007 the Company changed its fiscal year to September 30.

-Impairment of Long-Lived Assets and Goodwill The Company's long-lived assets at September 30, 2011 consisted of property, plant and equipment, patents and goodwill.
+Impairment of Long-Lived Assets and Goodwill The Company's long-lived assets at September 30, 2012 consisted of property, plant and equipment, patents and goodwill.
 The Company reviews the carrying amount of its property, plant and equipment and patents if events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 When this review indicates the carrying amount of an asset or asset group exceeds the sum of the future undiscounted cash flows expected to be generated by the assets, the Company recognizes an asset impairment charge against operations for the amount by which the carrying amount of the impaired asset exceeds its fair value.